danos/frr/doc/user/rpki.rst

     Create a clause for a route map to match prefixes with the specified RPKI state.

-    **Note** that the matching of invalid prefixes requires that invalid prefixes are considered for best path selection, i.e., ``bgp bestpath prefix-validate disallow-invalid`` is not enabled.

     In the following example, the router prefers valid routes over invalid prefixes because invalid routes have a lower local preference.